paul-ollis/vim-vpe/README.rst

     from vpe import vim

-The `vim` object is an instance of the `Vim` class and is intended to be a drop in replacement for Vim's standard `python-vim
-<https://vimhelp.org/if_pyth.txt.html#python-vim>`_ module, but with a number
+The `vim``` object is an instance of the `Vim` designed as a drop in replacement for Vim's standard `python-vim`_ module, but with a number of enhancements.
-of enhancements.

 - Most of Vim's functions appear as members, for example: